Weekender (film): Reception

 Weekender received generally negative reviews, currently holding a 9% rating on review aggregator website Rotten Tomatoes based on 11 reviews.
 On Metacritic, based on five critics, the film has a 35/100 rating, signifying "generally unfavorable reviews".

+Peter Bradshaw of The Guardian wrote, "Doing justice to the rave scene on screen isn't easy, though Justin Kerrigan managed it with charm and wit in his 1999 movie Human Traffic.
+This film, sadly, is something else again: it's rammed with cliches and silliness and conforms to a lot of stereotypes, the most suspect being the obligatory scene in Ibiza whose only purpose is to show loads of young women with no tops on."